TL;DR – Dragon Fruit Cactus from Seed

 - Growth is slow at first – dragon fruit cactus care is all about patience and consistency.

-- I filmed the whole process as a dragon fruit cactus time lapse; video is embedded below.
+- I filmed the whole process as a dragon fruit cactus timelapse; video is embedded below.

 If you’ve ever looked at a dragon fruit and thought, “Could I actually grow this at home?” – yes, you absolutely can.
-In this project I grew a dragon fruit cactus from seed and filmed the entire process as a dragon fruit cactus time lapse, from tiny black seeds to a serious little cactus jungle.
+I grew these from the seeds of a single supermarket dragon fruit and filmed the whole slow journey as a timelapse, from tiny black seeds to a serious little cactus jungle.

 First step: grab a ripe dragon fruit (pitaya).
 Cut it open and scoop out a spoonful of the juicy pulp filled with tiny black seeds.

 Place the pulp in a small bowl of water and gently rub it between your fingers.
-The goal is to separate the seeds from the fruit flesh – the seeds will sink while most of the pulp floats away.
+The goal is to separate the seeds from the fruit flesh – the seeds sink while most of the pulp floats away.

 Next, you can either: